 You can use the lock command to temporarily prevent changes to a particular file or folder in the source control server.
-This can be helpful if you want to change an item in your workspace and then check in without being forced to resolve any merge conflicts.
+This can be helpful if you want to change an item in your workspace and then check it in without being forced to resolve any merge conflicts.
 Only one user at a time may hold a lock on a particular file or folder.
 If you want to prevent access to an item in a persistent way, you should use the Permission Command instead.

 Team Foundation provides two types of locks: check-in locks and check-out locks.

-A check-in lock is less restrictive than a checkout lock.
-When you apply a check-in lock, users can continue to make local changes to the item in other workspaces but those changes cannot be checked in until you explicitly remove the check-in lock from the item or remove it implicitly by checking in your changes to the file.
+A check-in lock is less restrictive than a check-out lock.
+When you apply a check-in lock, users can continue to make local changes to the item in other workspaces.
+But those changes cannot be checked in until you explicitly remove the check-in lock from the item or implicitly remove it by checking in your changes to the file.

 A check-out lock, which is more restrictive than a check-in lock, prevents users from checking out and making changes to the locked item in their workspaces.
 You cannot apply a check-out lock to an item for which any pending changes exist, in any workspace other than your own.
 Therefore, a check-in or check-out lock guarantees the right of first check-in to the holder of a lock in the workspace where it is locked.

 If a file is checked out when you lock it, its check-out record is modified to contain the new lock type.
 If the files are not checked out, a "lock" change is added to the set of pending workspace changes.
-Unlike the checkout command, the lock command does not automatically make a file editable.
+Unlike the check-out command, the lock command does not automatically make a file editable.

 Team Foundation unlocks an item automatically when you check in pending changes in the workspace where it is locked.
-Locks are also released if the pending changes for a file are undone using the undo command.
+Locks are also released if the pending changes for a file are undone by using the undo command.

 Locks on folders are implicitly recursive.
-If you lock a folder, you do not have to lock the files it contains unless you want to apply the more restrictive check-out lock to a file in a folder that has a check-in lock.
+If you lock a folder, you do not have to lock the files that it contains unless you want to apply the more restrictive check-out lock to a file in a folder that has a check-in lock.

 Only one user at a time may hold a lock on a particular file or folder.
-You can learn which files are locked in the Team Foundation version control server and by whom they were locked using the Status Command.
+You can learn which files are locked in the Team Foundation version control server and by whom they were locked by using the Status Command.